bitshifters/bitshifters.github.io/_posts/prods/2024-10-27-bs-ghouls-revenge.md

 We've always loved Ghouls.
 What better way to celebrate its 40th birthday than with an updated version?

-It's time to meet the ghost again!
+Time to meet the ghost again!
 Revisit the deadly haunted mansion, then try 60 additional new levels and 2 new game modes.

-But whatever you choose, don't expect this to be easy.
-Wherever your adventures take you, the ghost will never be far behind.
+Just... don't expect this to be easy.

 <img src="../../content/bs-ghouls-revenge-game-modes.png" width="177" height="144"/>
 <img src="../../content/bs-ghouls-revenge-learn-to-jump.png" width="177" height="144"/>